Are you looking to make your holiday home dog friendly?

 4. Think about a dog bed or room for a basket

-As the owner of a shepherd’s hut holiday let, it’s highly likely that you would have interested a fair bit of money on nice accessories and bed sheets.
-The last thing you want is a muddy dog all over them, which is not hard to imagine in such as small space.
-Many huts, and rightly so, say no dogs on the bed.
+As the owner of holiday let, it’s highly likely that you’ve already invested a fair bit of money on nice accessories and bed sheets.
+The last thing you want is a muddy dog all over them.

 5. Good information on dog walking routes